autowarefoundation/autoware/README.md

 `git subtree` well).

 GitFlow, the git branching model, is used in the Autoware repository.
-- When adding new features, you can branch off your feature branch from `develop`.
+- When you adding new features, you can branch off your feature branch from `develop`.
-  You can use the following command.
+  you can use the following command.
   `$ git checkout -b feature/[your_branch_name] develop`
 - When you find bugs in `master`, you can branch off your hotfix branch from `master`.
-  You can use the following command.
+  you can use the following command.
   `$ git checkout -b hotfix/[your_branch_name] master`

 See [docs/en/branching_model.md](docs/en/branching_model.md)